nikitavoloboev/ts/README.md

 ## Neovim

-The best text editing experience you will ever get.
+[Vim language](https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118) is the text editing experience you will ever get.
 It is worth learning it as you will start thinking about text editing differently.

 My Neovim config can be seen [here](nvim/init.vim).
-I use [Night Blue theme](https://github.com/nikitavoloboev/night-blue-vim) with [many plugins](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim-plugins.html).
+I use [Night Blue theme](https://github.com/nikitavoloboev/night-blue-vim#readme) with [many plugins](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim-plugins.html).
 Here is how it looks:

 ![](https://i.imgur.com/DR2E94n.png)